 What do I do once my Ignition Interlock period is over?

-Once your mandated period of Ignition Interlock has expired, contact your Interlock Monitor (in Ontario County, the STOP-DWI Office at 585-396-4308 or email@example.com) for more information and/or questions.
+Once your mandated period of Ignition Interlock has expired, contact your Interlock Monitor (in Ontario County, the STOP-DWI & Traffic Safety Program's Office at 585-396-4308 or firstname.lastname@example.org) for more information and/or questions.
 A DMV IID Release form must be taken to the Department of Motor Vehicles in order removal of the IID restriction from a license.
 YOU CANNOT OPERATE A MOTOR VEHICLE WITHOUT AN INTERLOCK DEVICE UNTIL THE DMV REMOVES THE RESTRICTION!

 Have more questions?
 Go to NYS DMV Ignition Interlock Information